ocornut/imgui/docs/FONTS.md

 ### (5) Reduce texture resizes/copy on startup

-🆕 Since 1.92, the ImFontAtlas is initially created using a 512x128 texture, then grows as glyphs and fonts are registered.
-Growth leads to a copy, and both the old and new sized textures are present in memory.
+🆕 Since 1.92, the ImFontAtlas is initially created using a 512x128 texture, then grows as glyphs and fonts are used.
+Atlas growth leads to alloc+copy, and both the old and new sized textures are present in memory for a short time (typically one frame).
 If you use known fonts and want to reduce initial growth, you may set `TexMinWidth` and `TexMinHeight` during initializaton.

 ```cpp
 ImFontAtlas* atlas = io.Fonts;